malo-david/malo-david/README.md

 ## About Me

-I’m a final-year student at ENSAE Paris (Institut Polytechnique de Paris), specializing in Finance, Risk & Data.
+Final-year student at ENSAE Paris (Institut Polytechnique de Paris), specializing in Finance, Risks & Data.
 My academic and project work combine stochastic calculus, econometrics, and numerical methods with experience in derivative pricing, risk modeling, and quantitative/machine learning–based portfolio optimization.

 Currently, I am conducting a research project at CMAP - École Polytechnique, developing a new stochastic model for integrated variance to generalize the Heston framework, using SPX and VIX data for volatility modeling, pricing, and calibration.